rudeboybert/MATH116/problem-sets.md

 * This week's problem set doesn't involve much content, but rather is about familiarizing yourselves with the problem set workflow and submission format using R Markdown.
+* In particular, we'll go over how to share your analyses over the web with a couple of clicks of the mouse!
 * You'll start
     + seeing what I mean by "computers are stupid"
     + develop the skill of "debugging": identifying and removing errors from